chikien07012006/chikien07012006/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Chi Kien.
 I am a Freshman in Computer Science at VinUniversity.
-I am truly interested in Artificial Intelligence, especially in Machine Learning and Deep Learning.<br>
+I am truly interested in Artificial Intelligence, especially in Machine Learning and Deep Learning<br>

 <a href="https://github.com/chikien07012006/NLP_Career_Levels_Classification">
   <!-- Change the `github-readme-stats.anuraghazra1.vercel.app` to `github-readme-stats.vercel.app`  -->